-William Zakhary is a junior at the University of Texas at Austin pursuing a triple major in Finance, Economics, and French.
+William Zakhary is a senior at the University of Texas at Austin pursuing a triple major in Finance, Economics, and French.
 He first became involved with Model UN in high school, where he attended HAMUN 38 and 39 with distinction.
 From his first delegate experience as the delegate of Gabon to the Office of the Secretary General, William continues to affirm his belief in the importance of international cooperation and global interdependence.
 In light of the current political climate, efforts like HAMUN to promote cooperation and tolerance are integral.
 Despite a background in Economics, William is keenly interested in world affairs and hopes to serve with the State Department one day.
 For the time being, he is focused on finishing his undergraduate studies and applying to law school.
 HAMUN was the first conference William attended, and values HAMUN for its tradition of excellence and student empowerment.
 William looks forward to another year of growth and community engagement for HAMUN.

 Chief of Staff